traebracy/traebracy/README.md

 ## About Me

 I am learning how to build projects that are clear, useful, and easier to understand over time.
-Right now, I am growing across Python, Java, C++, HTML, CSS, JavaScript, and React.

-I care about readable code, organized projects, and documentation that explains what a project does without making it feel bigger than it is.

 ## Currently Learning

-- React and modern web development
+- Modern web development
-- Data structures and programming fundamentals
+- Data structures & Algorithms w/ a consistent review in programming fundamentals
-- Object-oriented programming in Java and Python
-- Cleaner project organization and documentation
+-
 ## What I'm Building Toward

 I am interested in building software that supports learning, accessibility, and real-world problem solving.
 One long-term goal I care about is creating tools for neurodivergent children and families.